What is haptic feedback?

 Haptic feedback is a mode of communication rather than a specific technology or application.
 It’s nothing less than an entirely new way for machines and humans to communicate.

 Haptic feedback (sometimes described as ‘force feedback’) first entered game controllers in the late 1990s and is ubiquitous today.

 Creating haptic feedback

-Technically, touch is part of the somatosensory system.
-This encompasses a huge variety of sensations, not just tactile sensations but also things such as pain, temperature and the position and movement of our body in space.
+The tactile sensations most people think of when they say “touch” are part of what is known as the somatosensory system.
+This encompasses a huge variety of sensations, not just sensations such as vibration or pressure, but also things such as pain, temperature and the position and movement of your body in space.

-The somatosensory system includes at least ten specialised types of receptors.
+The somatosensory system includes at least 12 specialised types of receptors.
 Each sends different information to your brain: one type sends information about vibration, one about pressure, one about pain, and so on.

 These receptors are all over the surface of your body, and inside it, too.
 The average adult has 3 million pain receptors alone.